Skip to main content

 mongosh px-backup -u px-backup -p '<your-custom-password>' --eval "print('PX-Backup password is valid!');"

-3. Check Upgrade hook logs for the more debugging information.
+3. Check upgrade hook logs for additional debugging information.

-4. During upgrade, if mongodb passwords were updated but it failed later due to some timeout.
-Then its recommended to restart the upgrade again.
+4. During upgrade, if MongoDB passwords were updated but the upgrade failed later due to a timeout, restart the upgrade.

 This option preserves your current passwords from the older version during the upgrade process.
 Follow the steps in Preserving Existing Passwords During Upgrade to maintain password continuity.